guideApril 12, 2026

 Bambu Lab X2D

-Based on leaks, patent filings, and pre-announcement materials, the X2D is expected to pack dual hardened steel nozzles (a direct drive primary and a bowden secondary), a 65C actively heated chamber, a 350C hotend, and the LiDAR bed leveling system that made the X1 Carbon famous.
-The build volume is expected at 256x256x256mm, matching the P2S rather than the H2D's larger 325mm footprint.
-The AI camera with spaghetti detection returns, and the X2D will be compatible with the AMS 2 Pro multi-material system.
+The X2D packs dual nozzles (a direct drive primary and a bowden secondary with motor mounted at the rear), a 65C actively heated chamber, a 300C hotend with servo extruder featuring real-time flow sensing, and stainless steel linear rails (replacing the X1 Carbon's carbon fiber rods).
+The build volume is 256x256x260mm in single-nozzle mode, reduced to 235.5x256x256mm in the dual-nozzle intersection zone.
+31 sensors monitor the feeding path, thermal environment, and safety.
+The PMSM motor samples torque and position 20,000 times per second.
+An optional Vision Encoder delivers 50-micron-class motion accuracy.
+The AI camera with spaghetti detection returns, and the X2D is compatible with the AMS 2 Pro for up to 25-color printing.
+The 3-stage air filtration system (G3 pre-filter, H12 HEPA, and coconut shell activated carbon) keeps the workspace clean, and the sub-50dB noise level makes it one of the quietest enclosed printers available.
 The dual nozzle system is the headline feature.
-On the H2D, dual nozzles let you print support material with a water-soluble filament while the primary nozzle handles the model.
+By mixing two filaments that do not stick to each other, supports peel off cleanly without scarring the model surface.
 This eliminates the tedious support removal process and enables geometries that are impossible with single-nozzle printers.
-Bringing this feature down from $1,899 to ~$1,049 makes it accessible to serious hobbyists, not just prosumers.
+Bringing this feature down from $1,899 (H2D) to $649 makes it accessible to hobbyists, not just prosumers.
 The 65C heated chamber means the X2D handles every engineering filament: ABS, ASA, Nylon, PC, PA-CF. The P2S tops out around 45-50C passively, which limits its engineering material capabilities.
 For anyone printing functional parts in demanding materials, the X2D's active chamber heating is a significant upgrade.
-Expected pricing: $1,049 standalone, $1,299 with AMS 2 Pro Combo.
-If that holds, it is the best value in the enclosed dual-nozzle category by a wide margin.
+Pricing: $649 standalone (US), $899 with AMS 2 Pro Combo.
+It is the best value in the enclosed dual-nozzle category by a massive margin.

 #1Bambu Lab X2D